Building a Pan-India

 Literacy Network

 FactShala is a news and information literacy programme run by DataLEADS with support from the Google News Initiative.
 The programme helps people from small cities and villages across India to critically assess online information and sift facts from misinformation.
-Launched in 2020 by Internews with support from Google.org, FactShala India Media Literacy Network’s trainers – a passionate team of journalists, media educators, fact-checkers, non-profit workers and community radio stations are on a mission to empower communities around them with ethical approaches to information literacy and critical thinking skills.
+Launched in 2020, FactShala India Media Literacy Network’s trainers – a passionate team of journalists, media educators, fact-checkers, non-profit workers and community radio stations are on a mission to empower communities around them with ethical approaches to information literacy and critical thinking skills.

 A visual journey into India’s largest Media Literacy Network 2020 – 2022